 Hypernym – The opposite of a hyponym.
 Instead of a pitcher, you have a New York Yankee, or a baseball player, or a major-leaguer, or an athlete.

 Eponym – When the name of a real or fictitious person is used to name something else such as a particular place, or an invention, or a group of people, or some other item.
 The House that Ruth built was often used to refer to the old Yankee Stadium, for example.
 Tommy John surgery is a kind of surgery pitchers sometimes undergo, named after Tommy John.

 Demonym – A name given to people referring to the place they are from, such Virginians, or New Yorkers, or Northerners or Americans.

 Exploring different -onyms may help you expand the keywords and concepts that you are researching.
-Some of them may be helpful in coming up with brand names and business names.
+Some of them may help come up with brand names and business names.
 Some are good to be aware of when words or phrases might have more than one meaning, even if they are spelled the same.

 Keeping -onyms in mind while you create pages can be very useful, as well as fun.